tj-browne/game-finder/README.md

 # 🎮 game-finder
-A web application that allows users to search for and view details about video games.
-The application will use a game database API to fetch basic game data.
+Game Finder is a web application that allows users to search for and view details about video games.
+The application leverages the IGDB API to fetch comprehensive game data.

+## Features:
+🔍 Search for video games by name
+📄 View detailed information about each game, including release dates, genres, and more

-## Setup:
+## Getting Started:
+To use the Game Finder application, you need to set up an account with the IGDB API through Twitch.
+Follow the steps below to get started.

-### Account Creation
+### Setup:
-In order to use the IGDB API, you must have a Twitch Account.

 1. Sign Up with [Twitch](https://dev.twitch.tv/login) for a free account
 2. Ensure you have Two Factor Authentication [enabled](https://www.twitch.tv/settings/security)
 3. Register your application in the [Twitch Developer Portal](https://dev.twitch.tv/console/apps/create)